Skip to content ↓

 In year 13, students will study:

-• Biopsychology, including the structure of the brain, nervous system, scanning techniques and biological rhythms.
+• Biopsychology, including the structure of the brain, nervous system, scanning techniques and recovery from brain injury.

 • Relationships, including the formation, maintenance and breakdown of relationships.